jkgoya/meld-hello-meld/hello-meld-1/README.md

 5. Browse to http://localhost:8080

-## Setup tests using MochaJS, ChaiJS and SinonJS
+## Run tests using MochaJS, ChaiJS

+Note that there are numerous additional packages required for testing.
+These are included via the package.json file as `devDependencies`.

 1. Activate node (see activate-node.sh in parent directory).